 The premium business subscription plans offer unlimited storage and file upload sizes of up to 50GB with the Enterprise plan and a whopping 150GB with the custom-built Enterprise Plus plan.

-The security is paramount with all Box plans; however, as you would imagine, this increases on the paid premium subscriptions.
+Security is paramount with all Box plans; however, as you would imagine, this increases on paid premium subscriptions.

-Alongside two-factor authentication to keep your account secure, the premium plans offer Box KeySafe that gives you complete, independent control over your encryption keys.
+Alongside two-factor authentication to keep your account secure, the premium plans offer Box KeySafe which gives you complete, independent control over your encrypted keys.

 The premium plans also give you a choice of security add-ons.
 Two of these would be Box Zones, which lets you choose your data residency obligations across the globe, and Box Shield, which offers detection against threats and security controls that are classification-based.